-On these next few nights – November 20 and 21, say – use the moon to help you envision the First Point of Aries, and then – once the moon has moved from this part of the sky – rely the Square of Pegasus to find the point again.
+Use tonight’s moon to help you envision the First Point in Aries.
+Then – once the moon has moved from this part of the sky – rely the Square of Pegasus to find the point again.

 Aries often comes first in lists of zodiacal constellations because it marked the sun’s location at the time of the Northern Hemisphere’s spring equinox between 1866 B.C. and 68 B.C.
 Its relationship to the coming of spring gave this point vast significance to early astrologers.
 That relationship was so significant, in fact, that the point retains the name First Point in Aries – even though the actual location of the sun at the time of the Northern Hemisphere’s spring or vernal equinox has shifted into the constellation Pisces, due to precession.

-The first point of Aries – or the position of the March equinox point relative to the backdrop stars – slowly but surely drifts westward through the constellations of the Zodiac, going full circle in about 26,000 years.
+The first point in Aries – or the position of the March equinox point relative to the backdrop stars – slowly but surely drifts westward through the constellations of the zodiac, going full circle in about 26,000 years.